eliamartani/talk-vuejs-testing/README.md

 ## About

-This little talk is to measure the importance of creating tests on our projects and eventually helping us to avoid from making mistakes in the future
+In this talk we're going to learn how to setup testing tools at our projects, creating tests and eventually seeing how important is for the whole project being filled with tests.

 ## Resons for testing